Sayed-Hassain-Roni/Assignment_04_BackEnd/README.md

 ### Installation

 - For compline code run this - tsc
-  -Run with this code-- npm run start:dev
+- Run with this code-- npm run start:dev